Living in Bulgaria

 For more details visit the benefit fraud website.

-For further details on what benefits you can and cannot claim if you live in Spain see the information about benefits if you are abroad.
+For further details on what benefits you can and cannot claim if you live in Bulgaria see the information about benefits if you are abroad.

 Driving in Bulgaria

 If you are resident in Bulgaria and you wish to exchange your UK driving license for a local one, please contact the traffic police department of your nearest Regional Police Department.